Telecommunication-Telemedia-Assessment/bitstream_mode3_p1204_3/README.md

 The `debug` values are provided for internal testing and diagnostics.

-## Usage globally
+### Usage globally

 If you want to use this model globally in your system, you can also install everything with

 ```bash
 pip3 install .  # you must be in the repository folder
 ```

 and then the `p1204_3` command line tool is installed.

-For this it is recommended to perform the installation in a virtual environment, due to the may be older dependencies. (thus the virtual environment must be activated to access the command line tool).
+For this it is recommended to perform the installation in a virtual environment, due to the maybe older dependencies.
+(Thus, the virtual environment must be activated to access the command line tool).
 It is further recommended to check the installation before using the `Usage` part, and this installation will also redo the `video_parser` compilation.

 ### Detailed Options